Am I fit enough to race this event?

 Unfortunately Camping at the Event Centre is not available in 2014.

 The minimum age for the 100km event is 16, while teens 13+ may race in the 50km event.
 Riders as young as 7 may ride the 20km event, as long as riders under 11 ride with a parent/guardian.

-The 100km event starts at 7:00am, while the 50km event starts at 9:30am.
+The 100km event starts at 7:00am, while the 50km event starts at 9:30am (TBC).
 The 20km event will commence immediately following the last 50km competitors.

 There is a mandatory rider briefing that commences 15 minutes before your scheduled start time.

-On Saturday, throughout race registration, there will be sponsors stalls, coffee vans, and toilet facilities available.
+On Friday, throughout race registration, there will be sponsors stalls and toilet facilities available.
 Meals will be available from the RSL club bistro located adjacent to the event centre.
-The mechanics from Spearman Cycles in Wollongong will be on hand to tend to any last minute issues you might have with your bike.
+Bike mechanics will be on hand to tend to any last minute issues you might have with your bike.

-On Sunday, there will be food and coffee outlets for a quick breakfast before the event, or for a well deserved meal once you finish.
-Spearman Cycles will be on hand to check over your bike, while the St. John's Ambulance will be available to tend to any personal injuries.
+On Saturday, there will be food and coffee outlets for a quick breakfast before the event, or for a well deserved meal once you finish.
+Bike Mechanics will be on hand to check over your bike, while the St. John's Ambulance will be available to tend to any personal injuries.
 Don't forget to check out the sponsors stalls and pick up some great bargains that you will only find on race day.

 There are three aid-stations situated on the course at approximately the 25km, 50km and 75km marks (25km mark only for those doing the 50km course).
 You will be able to refill water bottles and bladders with water, or why not drop a Shotz Hydration tablet?
 There will be some other goodies available including bananas and lollies for those feeling a little the worse for wear.
 We strongly encourage all riders, however, to be self-sufficient with their race nutrition, as there is no guarantee that there will be any goodies left by the time you arrive.

 We recommend that each rider considers carrying the following items: